 The bottom line:

-I am not arguing that good camera is a must-have for a professional photographer.
-All DSLR are much faster and most of them more convenient to work with then point-and-shoot ones.
-However, do you really need new expensive DSLR to learn how to shoot, to build your portfolio?
+There is no arguing that a good camera is a must-have for a professional photographer.
+All DSLR’s are much faster and most of them are more convenient to work with than point-and-shoot cameras.
+However, do you really need a new, expensive DSLR to learn how to shoot, and to build your portfolio?
+I think not.

-I have hard time answering my amateur but wanted-to-be-a-photographer friends when they ask me about what camera (canon 7D or 5D ? as example) or lens to buy to “start from”.
+I have a hard time answering my amateur but want-to-be-a-photographer friends when they ask me about what camera (canon 7D or 5D ? for example) and lens to buy to get started.

 Usually they do not understand what I am saying, thinking I am kidding or playing stupid…:-)

-Unless you have $5000 to start with, the camera is the last thing you should consider to buy.
+Unless you have $5000 to start with, the camera is the last thing you should consider buying.
 For in-studio photography there are so many other things to spend money on…

 Lighting.
 3-5 monolights (or heads with power pack or even like these screw-in poppers), and various light modifiers (honeycombs, different sizes soft-boxes, snoots, diffuser panels, gels, etc…).
-Shooting table and accessories, such as flex and articulated arms, clamps, tripod, remote, laptop to shoot tethered…
+Shooting table and accessories, such as flex and articulated arms, clamps, tripod, remote trigger, a laptop PC for shoot tethered…

-You can use this list I’ve build to get most of the stuff needed for very few $$: Studio equipment buying guide for beginners
+You can use this list I’ve compiled to get most of the gear that is required, for very few $$: Studio equipment buying guide for beginners

-And, you can buy new Canon PowerShot G12
+And, you can buy the new Canon PowerShot G12

 Get the lights and start to shoot!

-Learn the lighting, invest your time and energy to build something unique, something which will catch eye of every portfolio viewer.
-Keep money to get better camera WHEN you’ll really need it: owning pro gear does not make you a pro:-) We all know this, right?
-But that excitement when you hold a big expensive SLR body is so tempting… I know:-))
+Learn the lighting, invest your time and energy in building something unique, something which will catch the eye of every portfolio viewer.
+Hold on to your money, then get a better camera WHEN you’ll really need it: owning pro gear does not make you a pro:-) We all know this, right?
+But that excitement when you hold a big expensive SLR body… it’s so tempting… I know:-))

-Ok, I may exaggerate it a little, point and shoot may be too much for some of us to start working with… However, I still hope you’ll get the main idea of the article
+Ok, I may be exaggerating it a little.
+A point-and-shoot camera may be too much for some of us to start working with… However, I still hope you’ll embrace the main idea of the article

 Want to learn more about how to use equipment to get 110% out of it’s possibilities?
 Check out my upcoming online course: